sourcebroker/deployer-extended-database/README.rst

    dep db:copy [source-instance] [target-instance]

 In the background it runs several other tasks to accomplish this.
 Lets assume we want to copy database from live to dev instance.
-We will run:
+We will run following command on you local current (in out exmaple local instance):
 ::

    dep db:copy live dev